ml-energy/zeus/docs/getting_started/index.md

 model = torchvision.models.resnet18()
 torch.cuda.set_device(local_rank)
 model.cuda(local_rank)
-# NOTE: Zeus only supports one process per GPU profiling.
+# Zeus only supports one process per GPU profiling.
 If you are doing data
 # parallel training, please use `DistributedDataParallel` for model replication
 # and specify the `device_ids` and `output_device` correctly.
 model = torch.nn.parallel.DistributedDataParallel(